 Madison slowly walked through the door and just like that she disappeared from Kathleen’s life.
 They had spent twenty-five years together, and it was difficult to believe it was really over.
 Kathleen turned and looked at the photo of them taken so long ago and broke down.
 She couldn’t help but think that the worst part of dying was leaving behind those you love.

-A few weeks later, Kathleen Hazleton’s life peacefully drew to a close one night as she slept on her couch surrounded by keepsakes.
+A few weeks later, Kathleen Hazleton’s life peacefully drew to a close as she slept on her couch surrounded by keepsakes.
 The memories in the room included a recent addition that had become particularly important to her.
 It was the simple photo of two people who cared deeply about each other, as they stood beside roses in full bloom on a Sunday afternoon.

 During her lifetime, she’d had a positive effect on countless lives, and she’d earned the respect of her friends and colleagues.
-She had been devoted to her family and her community, but it was the little girl across the street whose life she had touched most.
+She had been devoted to her family and her community, but it was the little girl across the street whose life Kathleen had touched most.